NejcDolicanin/3dfx_glide/README.md

 Also provides a nice learning experience porting sourceForge/glide project changes to it.
 Thanks to 3dfx and everyone involved in glide and mesa projects.

-This version is used in the 3dfx Wide driver v1.1 available here: https://www.3dfxzone.it/dir/3dfx/drivers/?objid=1137 "Discussion" thread: https://www.3dfxzone.it/enboard/topic.asp?TOPIC_ID=36175
+This glide3x.dll version is used in the 3dfx Wide driver v1.1 available here: https://www.3dfxzone.it/dir/3dfx/drivers/?objid=1137 "Discussion-ish" thread: https://www.3dfxzone.it/enboard/topic.asp?TOPIC_ID=36175